-Option 1- Brake air reservoirs must be securely mounted between the inner faces of the main chassis rails attached to the main chassis side members or to the subframe.
+If option 1 is not possible due to space availability, the brake air reservoirs must be outside and attached to the main chassis side members or to the subframe.
 The rear system reservoir should be attached to one side of the chassis and the front reservoir to the opposite side of the chassis.
 In Option 2, the reservoirs must be mounted each side of the frame and within a maximum distance of 1300 mm to the rear of the front wheel axle.
 This will offer additional protection from the cab area.

-Option 2 - If option 1 is not possible due to space availability, the brake air reservoirs must be outside and protection of the reservoirs must be taken in the form of new protective bars attached to the sub frame of sufficient strength to protect the reservoirs and pipework from side impact.
+Option 3 In exceptional circumstances and when it is not possible to apply options 1 or 2, additional protection of the reservoirs must be taken in the form of new protective bars attached to the sub frame of sufficient strength to protect the reservoirs and pipework from side impact.